Environmental Education (EE) Grants

 The EPA Office of Grants and Debarment offers periodic webinars on general issues relating to grant applications and management.

-The Office of Environmental Education will host two webinars where EE Grants Program staff will discuss how to write a competitive application and address commonly asked questions related to the 2021 EE Local Grants Request for Applications (RFA).
+The Office of Environmental Education hosted a webinar where EE Grants Program staff discussed how to write a competitive application and address commonly asked questions related to the 2021 EE Local Grants Request for Applications (RFA).

 - October 21, 2021 1:00 pm - 2:30 pm (ET)